omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 We get the loss using cross entropy on softmax of logits.
 UPDATE_OPS is used for batch normalization to save the values in case you want to predict given a new input.
 We also use learning rate decay and adam optimizer with gradient clipping.
-Now we only need to handle inputs than need to be predicted.
+Now we only need to handle inputs that need to be predicted.
 {% highlight python %}
     # Predictions for the inputs.